 I know the step to sit it sit for 10 minutes may seem unnecessary, but really it’s the trick to help it get thicker and bind a little so when you put in the mini chocolate chips, they don’t all go straight to the bottom.
 Yes, that does make the bottom of the cake taste really good, but then the rest of the cake barely has any chocolate chips, nor does it look pretty like this image.

 To tell you the truth, I think a lot of the reason we like this recipe so much in our family is because my mom would always freeze way too much pumpkin in the fall and then try to think of ways to use it up throughout the year.
 Well, at least this recipe was good.
 She also had this chocolate cake recipe where she would put all the disgusting canned foods that we wouldn’t eat.
 I remember her getting very creative with canned cherries.
 There must have been at least 100 bottles of them.
-She made a smoothie with them, but the only way I would eat it is if I plugged my nose and gulped it down fast.
-But then she found a chocolate cake recipe made to hide food in it and that way the cherries were semi-edible.
+She made a smoothie with them.
+The only way I would eat it is if I plugged my nose and gulped it down fast.
+But then she found a spice cake recipe made to hide food in it and that way the cherries were semi-edible.

 It has taken a few years for my mother to perfect this recipe and each time she makes it, the taste gets better and better.
 I hope you enjoy this cake that doesn’t taste like cake more like bread!
 It is a great recipe and you should consider giving it a try!
 Let us know how yours turns out and what you would do differently!